Cure (magazine)

-Cure is a Japanese rock music and fashion magazine that is published monthly.
+Cure was a Japanese rock music and fashion magazine that is published monthly.
 It features the latest visual kei bands and fashion and styling tips.
 It also has the latest news and trends on the visual kei music scene.
 Different artists are featured on the front and back cover every month.
-Regularly featured bands include Diaura, Mejibray, Royz, Blu-Billion, Arlequin, Baroque, R-Shitei, BugLug, Sadie, Daizystripper and DuelJewel.
+Regularly featured bands included Diaura, Mejibray, Royz, Blu-Billion, Arlequin, Baroque, R-Shitei, BugLug, Sadie, Daizystripper and DuelJewel.
 The magazine initially focused on lesser-known visual kei bands than those covered by magazines like Shoxx.

 The magazine also features fashion snapshot cruisings of fans from around the world attending visual kei and Jrock shows.
 Originally a print publication, it switched to an online, digital format in 2022.